Nsawam: Train and road

 Nsawam is served indirectly by a railway station on the Ghana national railway network, which serves as a link between Accra and Kumasi.
-Over the last decade, however, the coaches run, on the Accra-Nsawam route as the only relic from the glorious days of rail transport.
+Over the last decade, however, the coaches run on the Accra–Nsawam route as the only relic from the glorious days of rail transport.

-Nsawam serves as the major business center for most farming communities such as Pakro, Fotobi, Asiaw-Krom, Dobro, Nkyenekyene, Ahodjo, etc.
+Nsawam serves as the major business centre for most farming communities such as Pakro, Fotobi, Asiaw-Krom, Dobro, Nkyenekyene, Ahodjo, among others.